-Whether you’ve decided on one path or another, this fact remains the same: Networking is an integral part of boosting your career and academic opportunities.
-Here are some of the networking tips the professionals at Neumann University think are useful and worth heeding if you're looking for careers in sports.
+But networking doesn't come easily to every one.
+Here are some of the networking tips the professionals at Neumann University think are useful and worth heeding if you're looking to secure a career in sports.

 Network building takes time and effort, but building professional relationships while in school and while working in entry-level positions is crucial to landing the job you want in a sports-related field.

-- Digital Networking - Twitter, Facebook, LinkedIn, and email are just a few of the social media platforms that give you the ability to reach out to someone at the push of a button.
+- Twitter, Facebook, LinkedIn, and email are just a few of the social media platforms that give you the ability to reach out to someone at the push of a button.
 This adds simplicity to setting up times to meet and asking for written information.
 Social media also makes information about a person readily available to friends of that person and/or the public.
 Do some research on the people you want to include in your network, so you can have the right questions ready when you actually meet them.

-how will Networking pay off — really?
+how will Networking in sports pay off — really?

 Networking takes effort, but if you’re dedicated to putting the work in, the pay off can be significant.